The Great Return: A Guide For Getting Employees Back To The Office

 Solving the return-to-office dilemma is not easy, but if you're looking for ways to entice staff back to the office, try one or a combination of the tips below.

 Remember that your changes don't need to be big or expensive (a little creativity goes a long way!).
-They do, however, need to be meaningful - put careful thought and planning into the experience you want to create.
-Your offering needs to go beyond a welcome back gift or free lunch.
+They do, however, need to be meaningful.

 1. Ask employees what they want